 User-Friendly Interface

 This rule of thumb applies to all types of software, medical or otherwise.
 When it comes to medical billing, a user-friendly UI/UX makes the platform navigable and directly impacts working efficiency.
 Additionally, it would reduce the time needed to train the staff at the organization where it’s implemented, not to mention easing day-to-day medical billing workflows.
+It is recommended that medical executives view a demonstration of the EDI medical billing solutions to ensure that the staff can work seamlessly with it.

 HIPAA Compliance

 Data security is a must for any type of software platform that handles patients’ confidential data.
-In light of this, an EDI billing platform must comply with HIPAA (Health Insurance Portability and Accountability Act) regulations.
+In light of this, an EDI billing systems platform must comply with HIPAA (Health Insurance Portability and Accountability Act) regulations.
 This ensures the software has a certain minimum level of data security features stipulated by government regulation.
 A HIPAA-compliant solution would ensure that patients’ sensitive data won’t suffer leakage or be compromised in any way.

 Custom Developed Vs. Pre-Built

-A pre-built EDI billing platform would be ready to be deployed on an organization’s systems.
-But it would contain a general set of features typical of EDI systems in healthcare.
+Although this is not a feature of the software, it is a major consideration when choosing medical billing software.
+Custom-developed software will be designed according to an organization’s requirements.
+The company developing the application would thoroughly analyze the requirements before deciding on the features and functions.
+Moreover, it would also reflect the existing mode of operations and workflows, enabling the staff to get acquainted with it faster.
+However, on the flip side, it would take more time and money than pre-built EDI solutions.
+A pre-built EDI billing systems platform would be ready to be deployed on an organization’s systems.
+But However, it would contain a general set of features typical of EDI systems in healthcare.
 The organization opting for a pre-built solution would have to adjust its workflows accordingly and spend time getting its staff acquainted.
-But on the positive side, this type of software costs less.
+On the positive side, this type of software costs less.

 Advantages of Electronic Data Interchange Software: